wisp3rwind/wisp3rwind/README.md

 interest in software development.
 I enjoy tinkering with open-source software and personal projects, either to scratch an itch of mine, or to learn a new language or technology.
-Here, you can find a few examples:
+Here, you can find a few examples (the links will typically take you to an overview of my contributions):
 <!-- These projects represent my skills at the time they were created, ... -->
 <!-- Various states of completion -->